boddetimadhav/IPL-Quiz/README.md

 # IPL-Quiz
-A fun interactive IPL Quiz
+A fun interactive IPL Quiz.

-This quiz is based on the latest IPL 2020 which was held in Dubai.

-To attempt this quiz, make sure you have enough knowledge on Cricket and IPL.
+##Things To Notice.
+-There are no negative points.
+-- So No Worries
+-Easy Questions.
+-Answers in 3 letters Bold.